Magnetic point groups and space groups: Two-valued properties

-For the sake of clarity we shall adopt the picture of up-and-down spins, and the use of time inversion to exchange them, for the remaining of our discussion.
-It should be emphasized, though, that most of what we say here (except for the discussion of extinctions in section \ref{sec:extinctions}) applies equally to all the other two-valued properties.
-We describe the magnetic crystal using a scalar spin density field $S(\rv)$ whose magnitude gives the magnitude of an atomic magnetic moment, or some coarse-grained value of the magnetic moment, at position $\rv$.
-The sign of $S(\rv)$ gives the direction of the spin---a positive sign for up spins and a negative sign for down spins.
-Thus, the function $S(\rv)$ can be a discrete set of delta functions defined on the crystal sites as in Figure~\ref{fig:chains}(b), or a continuous spin density field as in Figure~\ref{fig:chains}(e).
+For the sake of clarity we shall adopt the picture of up-and-down spins, and the use of time inversion to exchange them, for the remaining of our discussion, but some terminology from the color description will be used when helpful.
+It should be emphasized, though, that most of what we say here---perhaps excluding the discussion of extinctions in section \ref{sec:extinctions}---applies equally to any other two-valued property.
+We describe the magnetic crystal using a scalar spin-density field $S(\rv)$ whose magnitude gives the magnitude of an atomic magnetic moment, or some coarse-grained value of the magnetic moment, at position $\rv$.
+The sign of $S(\rv)$ gives the direction of the spin---a positive sign for ``up'' spins and a negative sign for ``down'' spins.
+The function $S(\rv)$ can be a discrete set of positive or negative delta functions, defined on the crystal sites as in Figure~\ref{fig:chains}(b), or a continuous spin-density field as in Figure~\ref{fig:chains}(e).